docker/docs/desktop/kubernetes.md

 The Kubernetes server runs locally within your Docker instance, is not configurable, and is a single-node cluster.
 It runs within a Docker container on your local system, and is only for local testing.

-Enabling Kubernetes allows you to deploy your workloads in parallel, on Kubernetes, Swarm, and as standalone containers.
-Enabling or disabling the Kubernetes server does not affect your other workloads.
+Turning on Kubernetes allows you to deploy your workloads in parallel, on Kubernetes, Swarm, and as standalone containers.
+Turning on or off the Kubernetes server does not affect your other workloads.

-## Enable Kubernetes
+## Turn on Kubernetes

-To enable Kubernetes in Docker Desktop:
+To turn on Kubernetes in Docker Desktop:
 1. From the Docker Dashboard, select the **Settings**.
 2. Select **Kubernetes** from the left sidebar.
 3. Next to **Enable Kubernetes**, select the checkbox.
-4. Select **Apply & Restart** to save the settings and then click **Install** to confirm.
+4. Select **Apply & Restart** to save the settings and then select **Install** to confirm.
 This instantiates images required to run the Kubernetes server as containers, and installs the `/usr/local/bin/kubectl` command on your machine.

 By default, Kubernetes containers are hidden from commands like `docker ps`, because managing them manually is not supported.
 Most users do not need this option.
 To see these internal containers, select **Show system containers (advanced)**.

-When Kubernetes is enabled and running, an additional status bar in the Dashboard footer and Docker menu displays.
+When Kubernetes is turned on and running, an additional status bar in the Docker Dashboard footer and Docker menu displays.

 > Note
 >